-College culture tends to influence drug abuse in the following ways:
+College culture may influence drug abuse in the following ways:

 - Exploration: Young adults are curious about exploring new aspects of their lives.
-Without proper guidance, students are more likely to fall into alcoholism and drug use.
+Without proper guidance, students may be likely to fall into alcoholism and drug use.

-- Peer Pressure: College students may be anxious about facing a new life and may seek the company of peers as a social safety net.
-Unfortunately, this may slowly lead the individual into a path of substance abuse and binge drinking if they are not following the proper crowd.
+- Peer pressure: College students may be anxious about facing a new life and may seek the company of peers as a social safety net.
+Unfortunately, this may lead individuals to substance use disorder and binge drinking if they spend time with others who misuse alcohol and drugs.

-- Course Work Pressure: Students face a lot of pressure to succeed and ace their exams.
-The use of prescription drugs has become widespread as students try to ensure they complete their coursework.
-One study found that 35% of undergraduates had used amphetamines, primarily for academic reasons.
-This is in contrast to 20% of students who had used similar prescription drugs for recreational purposes.
+- Academic pressure: Students face considerable pressure to succeed in their classes and exams.
+The use of prescription drugs has become widespread as students try to complete their coursework and earn top grades.
+One study found that 35% of undergraduates have used amphetamines, primarily for academic reasons.
+In comparison, 20% of students used similar prescription drugs for recreational purposes.

-- Stress: High expectations, course load, and adjustments to living situations can make students feel anxious, stressed and depressed.
-Research from Harvard Medical School carried out in more than 100 institutions shows that stress and depression are prevalent in colleges.
-The study also showed that one in five students experienced suicidal thoughts at least on one occasion in the previous year.
+- Stress: High expectations, heavy course loads, and adjustments to new living situations may make students feel anxious, stressed, and depressed.
+Research from Harvard Medical School of more than 100 institutions found that stress and depression are prevalent in colleges.
+The study also reported that one in five students experienced suicidal thoughts at least once in the previous year.

 Treatment for addiction can be categorized into two main groups, inpatient and outpatient.
 It is important to understand these two options when seeking addiction treatment for college students.

-An inpatient rehabilitation program can be defined as a program that requires the patient to be checked into a facility for a specified duration of time.
-This duration will depend on certain factors such as the extent of the addiction and the type of substances abused.
-Typically, the duration is between 3 weeks and 3 months.
+An inpatient drug and alcohol rehabilitation program can be defined as a program that requires clients to stay at facilities for specified periods of time.
+The time periods will depend on certain factors, such as the extent of the addiction and the type of substances abused.
+Typically, the duration is between three weeks and three months.

-- In inpatient care, the individual is cut off from external influences.
-This is advantageous for college students who may experience relapses due to peer pressure.
+- Inpatient care separates individuals from external influences.
+This may be advantageous for college students who may experience relapses due to peer pressure.

-- Inpatient care is considered to be more intensive and therefore reduce chances of a relapse.
+- Inpatient care is considered to be a more intensive and therefore may reduce chances of a relapse from sobriety.

-- Even though luxury rehabilitation is more expensive than other inpatient programs, it offers more amenities that enhance the comfort level of the patient undergoing addiction treatment.
+- Inpatient luxury rehabilitation is often more expensive than other inpatient programs, but it offers amenities that enhance the comfort level of clients who are undergoing addiction treatment.

 - Inpatient programs utilize alternative therapies such as art, music, meditation, and adventure therapy.
-These therapies help to reduce stress and keep the patient’s mind occupied from distractions and effects of withdrawal.
+The therapies help reduce stress and withdrawal symptoms while keeping clients’ minds occupied.

-Another option for individuals seeking addiction treatment for college students is outpatient rehabilitation.
+Another option for addiction treatment for college students is outpatient rehabilitation.
 During outpatient rehabilitation, clients live at home while they attend programs, typically for a specified number of hours per week.

-- The biggest advantage is flexibility.
-The program allows the patient to go on with their day-to-day activities, allowing college students to get treatment and still work on completing their course.
+- The biggest advantage of outpatient rehabilitation is flexibility.
+The programs allow clients to continue pursuing their day-to-day activities, allowing college students to receive treatment and still complete their courses and fulfill other responsibilities.

-- Another advantage is that this option is often less costly than inpatient rehabilitation.
-This may prove to be a better option for students who already have student loans and have limited options when it comes to raising funds for their rehabilitation.
+- Another advantage is that outpatient options are often less costly than inpatient rehabilitation options.
+Outpatient treatment may be a better option for students who already have student loans and other expenses and have limited options to fund their rehabilitation.

-- Even though it is more affordable, credible programs incorporate evidence-based strategies that include group and one-on-one counseling, as well as CBT (Cognitive Behavioral Therapy) and dual diagnosis treatment that treats both addictions and mental illnesses.
+- Even though they are more affordable, outpatient programs incorporate effective evidence-based strategies that include group and one-on-one counseling as well as CBT (cognitive behavioral therapy) and dual diagnosis treatment that treats both addictions and mental illnesses.